SDG office denies N33bn budget insertion – The Sun Nigeria

 Fred Itua, Abuja

-In a media release made available to newsmen by SDG office, said beside the approved sum, it was unaware of any other allocation approved.
+In a media release made available to newsmen, the SDG office said beside the approved sum, it was unaware of any other allocation approved.

 Leave a Reply